ksu-cs-textbooks/cc210/content/02-data-types-math/08-java/02-numbers.md

 See if you can create a variable using each of the six data types listed above in `Types.java`.
 What happens when you assign a value at that is too big or too small for the variable's data type?
 Can you assign the value from an `int` variable into a `byte` variable?

 {{% /notice %}}

+{{% notice note "Doubles are Default" %}}

+Notice in the code that the `float` variable `f` is assigned using the value `1.2f` instead of just `1.2`.
+This is because decimal values in Java are interpreted as `double` values by default, so when assigning a `double` to a `float` there is a possible loss of precision that the Java compiler will complain about.
+To avoid that, we can explicitly state that the value is a `float` by appending the letter `f` to it.
+We won't see this very often outside of this lesson.

+{{% /notice %}}